Optimistic Curiosity Exploration and Conservative Exploitation with Linear Reward Shaping

-We then conduct experiments in the MuJoCo locomotion benchmarks to demonstrate reward shifting improves learning efficiency in the online RL settings.
+\paragraph{Experiment Setup} We then conduct experiments in the MuJoCo locomotion benchmarks to demonstrate reward shifting improves learning efficiency in the online RL settings.
 As our implementation is based on TD3, we use TD3-based variants as our baselines: The \textbf{TD3} is trained with default settings according to ~\citet{fujimoto2018addressing}.
 We also include \textbf{Ensemble TD3} and \textbf{Bootstrapped TD3} as baselines due to they are similar to our work in using multiple $Q$-networks in value estimation.
 We follow ~\citet{osband2016deep} but extend it to the continuous control settings.
 In continuous control settings, the argmax operator is approximated by the policy network, and multiple policy networks are needed to cooperate with the multiple bootstrapped $Q$-value networks.
 Otherwise, multiple $Q$-value networks are not independent of each other thus breaking the condition of bootstrapped value estimation.
 The Ensemble TD3 presents the baseline performance when multiple $Q$-networks are used for value estimation in TD3, and works as an ablation of our method where all shift priors are set to be $0$.

 As has been illustrated in Sec.~\ref{sec:continuous_control}, learning with different reward shifting values is equivalent to learning with optimistic or conservative initialization.
 In our instantiating of RRS, we use $3$ $Q$-networks with different priors.
 We empirically find $\pm 0.5, 0$ work universally good for all environments.
-Though, future investigation on hyper-parameter may help to further improve the performance.

-Results are shown in Figure~\ref{fig:results_mujoco}.
+Though, future investigation on hyper-parameter may help to further improve the performance. \paragraph{Results} Results are shown in Figure~\ref{fig:results_mujoco}.
 RRS outperforms the vanilla TD3 in all five environments and outperforms all baseline methods in most tasks.
 In the experiment of Bootstrapped TD3 and Ensemble TD3, we also use $3$ $Q$-networks for a fair comparison.
 Note that there is a trade-off between computational complexity and sample efficiency, i.e., using more $Q$-networks may further improve the performance at the cost of more computational expenses, as reported in \citep{osband2016deep}.
 More implementation details, pseudo-code of RRS, and ablation studies can be found in Appendix~\ref{appdx:cc_detail}.